VPeron/password_manager/README.md

 ### FEATURES

-- Register and login multiple users
+- Register and login multiple user accounts within the same database
-- Uses Python cryptography library to encrypt stored passwords
+- Uses Python cryptography library to hash or encrypt stored passwords
 - Uses SQLite3 database for persistency, maybe this will scale to posgres
 - Saves a URL, username, and password for each account
 - View, Edit and Delete functionalities